 “Valerie?
 How did you-”

-“I’ve got sensitive hearing too, Aaron.
-I could hear a ruckus going on in town and got worried, so I dashed over here as quick as I could to see if you needed help!”
+“I’ve got some pretty sensitive hearing, Aaron.
+I could hear a racket going on in town and got worried, so I dashed over here as quick as I could to see if you needed help!”

 “Good gods!
 He wasn’t kidding about laying with a monster!” the lead legionary behind Aaron gasped, now trembling, “What do we do, Leon?!”